Updated: May 20

 Everything begins with the hash.
 All consistencies of solventless rosin begin as an ice water hash extraction, making this the crucial first step for all live rosin processes to follow.
 Remember to let your jars of hash warm-up before opening to prevent condensation from forming!
 Frozen cannabis is mixed in water and ice allowing the trichome heads to gently break free from the plant.
 The water is then strained with mesh bags to remove and dry the isolated trichome heads before being sieved into a loose, sand-like texture.
 The hash will start to solidify or "grease" the moment it's removed from the freezer.
 It can be sold as ice water hash or undergo further refinements.

 Always keep ice water hash frozen between uses.
-Allow it to thaw before opening.
-Let your hash reach room temperature before dabbing and return it to the freezer in between each use.
+Allow it to thaw completely before opening.
+Let your hash reach room temperature before dabbing and return it to the freezer after each use.
 Dried out or caked-up water hash has no remedy, which is why constant freezing is so important.

 Water hash can be dabbed like normal or pressed into Hash Flags as explained here.

 Water Hash needs to be dabbed cooler than any other extract at around 500 degrees F. Read more on dab temps here.

 Taking the same ice water hash as seen above, it's packaged inside small mesh envelopes.
 These envelopes of hash are placed between heated metal plates that use immense pressure and minimal heat to squeeze the ice water hash into the highest-grade live rosin.
 This fresh-press rosin can be packaged and sold or undergo additional processes.